yesodweb/yesodweb.com-content/page/quickstart.md

 is a one time setup, and will have no impact on normal development or runtime performance.

+As of Yesod 1.2, you will also need to run:

+    cabal install yesod-bin

+to get the executable.

 ## Start a new site

 Now I'm sure you want to test this out!
-Installing Yesod also provided you with a `yesod` executable, which has two important commands.
+The `yesod` executable has two important commands.

     yesod init